chipbuster/cvc-build-scripts/README.md

 to build (this includes things like core modules, gcc, and cmake).
 These modules will be loaded when the main build script is first called and will remain loaded while all build tests are run.
-* `WORKDIR`: A directory where code checkouts and build directories can be made.
+* `WORK_DIR`: A directory where code checkouts and build directories can be made.
 This directory should be user-writeable and local (i.e. **not** NFS or SSHFS)

 In addition, the host files may optionally export the following additional variables: